joverbee/pyEELSMODEL/README.md

 ``` bash
 pip install -e .
 ```
-**In the future, the package will be published on PyPI simplifying the installation procedure.**

-After installation, the generalized oscillator strengths (GOS) tables should be imported.
+When they are first needed, the generalized oscillator strengths (GOS) tables will be automatically imported.
 The GOS tables are necessary to perform EEL quantification since they are used to calculate the atomic cross sections.
 Two different GOS tables can be used for quantification:
 1. The GOS calculated by Zhang Z. *et al.* which can be found at doi:[10.5281/zenodo.7729585](https://doi.org/10.5281/zenodo.7729585).
 2. The GOS calculated by Segger L. *et al.* which can be found at doi:[10.5281/zenodo.7645765](https://doi.org/10.5281/zenodo.7645765).

-To know in which directory your pyEELSMODEL package is installed following command can be run in a python console:
+The GOS tables can also be manually imported.
+To know in which directory your pyEELSMODEL package is installed, following command can be run in a python console:

 ``` python